shadwar123/Secure-Signet/Readme.md

 1. Issuer submits raw doc  and user's blockchain address
 2. Send raw document to Node server
 3. Generation of UUID and QR
-Generate UUID and QR Code, append QR code and UUID to document Calculate hash of document with QR
+Generate UUID , add UUID to document
+ Calculate hash of document with doc path
-4. Upload doc with QR code to IPFS
+4. Upload doc with with UUID to IPFS
 5. React receives IPFS link & hash value of doc from Node server
 6. Store hash value, issuer address, user address and IPFS link
 7. React app returns a response: hash value, issuer and user address, IPFS link